kaio-giovanni/device-interface/README.md

 pip install --require-virtualenv -r ./requirements.txt
 ```

-- Create a env file in the root folder and set the env variables according to the [env example](.env.example)
+- Create a .env file in the root folder and set the env variables according to the [env example](.env.example)

 - All project logs will be stored in the [logfile](./application.log) .To watch a .log file in real time, run the command bellow: